rstudio/hex-stickers/README.md

 All stickers are under with [CC0](license.md).

+## Buying stickers

+Unfortunately we don't currently have an easy way to sell individual stickers.

 ## Adding new stickers

 When registering on [hexb.in](http://hexb.in), remember to add a `.json` file in `meta/` using this template: